Insights·longevity

 Apolipoprotein B is a structural protein.
 Every single atherogenic lipoprotein — every LDL, VLDL, IDL, and Lp(a) particle — carries exactly one ApoB molecule.
 Not two, not zero.
 One.

-This means ApoB is a direct count of atherogenic particle number.
-One ApoB measurement captures the totality of your atherogenic burden in a single number.
-This is why cardiovascular researchers and physicians like Peter Attia, Thomas Dayspring, and the emerging longevity medicine consensus have moved toward ApoB as the primary lipid biomarker.
+This means ApoB is a direct count of atherogenic particles.
+One ApoB measurement captures your total atherogenic burden in a single number.
+That is why researchers and physicians like Peter Attia, Thomas Dayspring, and the longevity medicine consensus now treat ApoB as the primary lipid biomarker.

-The causal pathway in atherosclerosis works like this: atherogenic particles (carrying ApoB) penetrate the arterial endothelium, become retained, and trigger the oxidative and inflammatory cascade that results in plaque.
-The particles drive the process — not the cholesterol they happen to be carrying.
+The causal pathway works like this.
+Atherogenic particles (carrying ApoB) penetrate the arterial endothelium.
+They get retained.
+They trigger the oxidative and inflammatory cascade that becomes plaque.
+The particles drive the process — not the cholesterol they carry.
 ApoB counts the particles.

 The Optimal Targets